quixio/quix-streams/docs/advanced/stateful-processing.md

 # Stateful Applications

-Quix Streams provides a RocksDB-based state store that allows to store data in the persistent state and use it during stream processing.
+Quix Streams provides a RocksDB-based state store that enables to store data in the persistent state and use it during stream processing.

-This allows you to do things like compare a record to a previous version of it, or do some aggregate calculations.
 Here, we will outline how stateful processing works.

-## How State Relates to Kafka Keys
+## How State Relates to Kafka Message Keys

 The most important concept to understand with state is that it depends on the message key due to how Kafka topic partitioning works.

-**Every Kafka key's state is independent and _inaccessible_ from all others; it is accessible only while it is the currently active message key**.
+**Every Kafka message key's state is independent and _inaccessible_ from all others; it is accessible only while it is the currently active message key**.

 Each key may belong to different Kafka topic partitions, and partitions are automatically